 Don't let anyone fool you.
 Editing is hard work.
 Editing also runs against the grain of what Seth Godin calls shipping.
 Many podcasts experts will tell you that editing keeps your audio in your computer only.
 It leads to procrastination.
 It promotes a second-guess mentality.

-Instead, editing is the powerful professional process whether you've produced zero episodes or are baking the cake to celebrate your 250th.
+Instead, whether you've produced zero episodes or are baking the cake to celebrate your 250th, editing is a powerful professional process.
 Adding editing to your podcast workflow is worth far more than the time investment for three reasons.

 Editing Removes the Pressure of Going Live